 Service of Sprinkler Pumps

 All commercial sprinkler systems should be serviced to BS EN 12845 standards.
 This generally consists of one major visit and one minor visit per year.
 Our team are happy to help provide information in relation to your legal requirements.

 All proposed works are surveyed before installation work commences.
 All commercial works are carried out in accordance with BS EN 12845:2004.

-FSE only recruit engineers with a number of years industry experience and ensure that they have the necessary qualifications to operate to the high standards required by FSE’s clients.
-Furthermore the company invests continually in personnel to ensure overall that it meets customer’s expectations.
+FSE only recruit engineers with a number of years of industry experience and ensure that they have the necessary qualifications to operate to the high standards required by FSE’s clients.
+Furthermore, the company invests continually in personnel to ensure overall that it meets customer’s expectations.